 Till is a writers’ residency and writing event series that produces an annual chapbook.
 We offer scalable and affordable programs to writers of all genres at all stages of their career.

-Till seeks to foster literary exchange and build community among writers through scalable, affordable, and local writing programs.
-Open to writers of all genre and stages of their career, Till increases access to the literary world through writing practices, feedback forums, workspaces, literary readings, and publication opportunities.
+Founded in 2013 as a collaboration between Arne Pihl and Chelsea Werner-Jatzke, Till increases access to the literary world through writing practices, feedback forums, workspaces, literary readings, and publication opportunities.
 By decreasing barriers to the pursuit of a writing practice, Till cultivates a space for diverse voices and an opening where writers can create, inspire, and grow their craft.

-Till 2017 will take place June 22–25
+The Till 2020 Residency will take place June 18–21!

 A confluence of writers at Smoke Farm in Arlington, WA.
-A long weekend of workshops, wandering, and writing.
-Smoke Farm is a 365 acre former dairy and pasture on the Stillaguamish River that is reverting to wilderness.
+A long weekend of workshops, wandering, and writing, Smoke Farm is a 365 acre former dairy and pasture on the Stillaguamish River that is reverting to wilderness.
 This may also be the task of the writer—to allow cultivated syntax to go to seed.
 To till and harvest in the wilds of language.

 Each residency produces the publication of a hand-bound chapbook.
 Covers are letterpress printed at Abactors’ Hideout, a printing studio at Smoke Farm.
 Writing is contributed by residents, workshop leaders, and Till staff to create a capsule of the community that can reach and enrich a wider community.
 The chapbook is released in Seattle in the fall with a free public reading.